 The services will start automatically at startup of MAMP PRO.

-Stop servers at shutdown of MAMP PRO
+Stop servers when quitting MAMP PRO

 The services will be stopped automatically when MAMP PRO shuts down.

-Delete log files at server startup
+Delete log files at server start

 The log files will be emptied before startup of the services.
 That way only current entries will be in the log files.